2001 Impala Wiring Diagram Database.

 Important Tips for Safe Electrical Repairs

-1. Test for Energy
+1. Test for Power

-Always test for power just before working on any circuit wires.
+Always test for power before working on any kind of circuit wires.

 2. Check Amperage Scores

-Choosing the particular Right Amperage
+Choosing the Right Amperage

 3. Make Tight Wiring Connections

-4. Respect Grounding plus Polarization
+4. Respect Grounding and Polarization